The secret life of… fat cells

 Starting as we mean to go on

-We know that fat cells’ influence extends to our mental and physical well-being, impacting us in positive and challenging ways, depending on different factors.
-A blend of biopsychosocial factors, including genetics, physiology, emotions, cognition, and the environment can influence them.
-Recognising their complexity and intricate interplay with these factors is crucial for understanding their contribution to our immune (defence), endocrine (hormones), and metabolic (energy) systems.
+We know that fat cells’ influence our mental and physical well-being, impacting us in both positive and challenging ways, depending on different factors.
+A blend of biopsychosocial factors, including genetics, physiology, emotions, cognition, and the environment can influence fat cells structure and function.

 Fat Cell ‘Plasticity’